Set up Varnish reverse HTTP proxy

 Ubuntu 20.xx comes with Varnish 6.2 by default.
 This means that, even

-though we manually installed 6.0, doing apt upgrade
+though we manually installed 6.0, doing apt upgrade will run over

 our 6.0 with the default 6.2.
 In order to prevent this, we need to lower